 Senior Staff may continue their university medical insurance and receive the university's regular contributions for three months after the date of termination, provided the employee signs the General Release of All Claims and Severance Repayment Agreement and (1) timely elects COBRA and completes the necessary medical coverage selection forms, and (2) timely pays any contributions required of the employee.
 Stanford Contributory Retirement Plan (SCRP) Basic contributions continue during the notice period, including any period of pay in lieu of notice.
 If the Senior Staff member makes employee contributions to the plan during the notice period, matching contributions will also continue.

 e.
 Policy on Repayment of Severance Pay

 The months following the termination date comprise the "severance repayment period."
 This period is equal to the number of months of severance pay received.
-If a Senior Staff employee is reemployed by the University before the end of the severance repayment period, that portion of the severance pay equal to the base pay they would have earned if not terminated may be retained by the employee.
+If a Senior Staff employee is reemployed by the university before the end of the severance repayment period, that portion of the severance pay equal to the base pay they would have earned if not terminated may be retained by the employee.
 The balance of the severance pay is to be repaid in full at the time of reemployment, unless the employee authorizes and the university approves a reasonable schedule of repayment and payroll deduction, not to exceed one year in length, in writing on a form provided by University Human Resources - Employee & Labor Relations.

 a.
 Policy Revisions

 Send proposals for policy changes to the Vice President for Human Resources for study and recommendation.